christian-bick/uplink-slack/README.md

 **Step 1: Create an independent test app on api.slack.com**

-To run end2end tests create another separate test app with the same settings as your local testing app including the setup of an independent ngrok endpoint for this app.
+To run end-to-end tests in isolation, create another separate test app with the same settings as your local testing app including the setup of an independent ngrok endpoint to use with the test app.

-Activate distribution for this app to allow to be installed at multiple teams.
+Also, activate distribution for the test app so it can be installed on multiple workspaces.
+With the end-to-end tests, we want to test a realistic scenario which naturally involves two separate Slack workspaces in our case.

-Add a file called `.env-beta` to the project root, equivalent to the dev setup.
+Add a file called `.env-beta` to the project root and complete the placeholders equivalent to the dev setup:

 ```
 SLACK_CLIENT_ID=[your-apps-client-id]